proceduretech/careers/Software Engineer (QA).md

 ![Procedure][logo]

 # Test Engineer (Quality Assurance) (Mumbai) | Web & Mobile | Experience 1-2 years
 Here at The Procedure, we celebrate people.
 We respect their ambitions and beliefs.
-With a team of 10, we drive business process automation with a goal to make human friendly softwares accessible to larger sections of society.
+With a team of 15, we drive business process automation with a goal to make human friendly softwares accessible to larger sections of society.

 ## Job Overview
 Test Engineer will assess software quality through manual and automated testing.
 He/She will be responsible for finding and reporting bugs and glitches.
 Ultimately, he/she will ensure that our products, applications and systems work correctly when implemented at client site

-## Key Responsibilities:
+## Key Responsibilities
 * Review and analyse system specifications
 * Participate in sprint planning, kick-off and backlog refinement meeting to estimate, prioritise and plan QA task
 * Collaborate to develop effective strategies and test plans